 Her award-winning work as an editorial page editor led to her selection as a member of the prestigious Pulitzer Prize board for nine years.
 She then served as a speechwriter at the U.S. State Department in Washington, D.C.

 Currently a contributor to The Huffington Post and public radio, some of Rena’s recent articles have focused on the threats posed by hackers to the U.S. economy and efforts to help women in the midst of turmoil in Egypt.

-Her next book will tell the remarkable story of Aung San Suu Kyi, who was awarded the Nobel Peace Prize in 1991 for her efforts to bring peace and democracy to Burma.
-THE BURMA SPRING: Aung San Suu Kyi and the Struggle for the Soul of A Nation (to be published by Pegasus Books 2015) will tell how this astonishingly brave woman stood up to a brutal military regime and changed the history of her country.
+Her latest book tells the remarkable story of Aung San Suu Kyi, who was awarded the Nobel Peace Prize in 1991 for her efforts to bring peace and democracy to Burma.
+THE BURMA SPRING: Aung San Suu Kyi and the Struggle for the Soul of A Nation tells how this astonishingly brave woman stood up to a brutal military regime and changed the history of her country.